fcisio/monolith-dev-challenge/README.md

 1. Clone this repo and integrate the mockups.
 2. Implement as many features as possible.
-3. Publish the end result on Netlify and send un the URL along with a link to the repository.
+3. Publish the end result on Netlify and send us the URL along with a link to the repository.